Responsible Disclosure

 • After triage, we will send an expected timeline, and commit to being as transparent as possible about the remediation timeline as well as on issues or challenges that may extend it;

-• Recognize your contribution on our Security Researcher Hall of Fame, if you are the first to report the issue and we make a code or configuration change based on the issue.
+• Recognise your contribution on our Security Researcher Hall of Fame, if you are the first to report the issue and we make a code or configuration change based on the issue.

-If we are unable to resolve communication issues or other problems, PAYSTRAX may bring in a neutral third party (such as National Cyber Security Centre in Lithuania, or the relevant regulator) to assist in determining how best to handle the vulnerability.
+If we are unable to resolve communication issues or other problems, PAYSTRAX may bring in a neutral third party (such as National Cyber Security Centre in Lithuania, or National Cyber Security Centre in UK, or the relevant regulator) to assist in determining how best to handle the vulnerability.

 3. SCOPE